-Fast forward many years and sewing life lessons learned, and I can now tell you picking the right needle for your purpose makes a HUGE difference in your success.
-Choosing the wrong needle can damage the machine, the needle, and the fabric.
-Not good!
+Fast forward many years, and I now know that picking the right needle for your purpose makes a HUGE difference in your success–choosing the wrong needle can damage the machine, the needle, and the fabric.

 Parts of a Sewing Machine Needle

-First, to understand how different types of sewing machine needles differ, it’s important to know the parts of a needle.
+To understand how different types of sewing machine needles differ, it’s first essential to know the parts of a needle.

 Above the eye of the needle is a short groove called a scarf, which allows the hook of the sewing machine to pick up the needle thread to form the stitch.

-Changing the size or shape of the eye, shank, scarf, groove, or tip changes the function of a needle as we will shortly see.
+Changing the size or shape of the eye, shank, scarf, groove, or tip changes the function of a needle, as you’ll shortly see.

-Sewing Machine Needle Sizes: What Do the Numbers Mean?
+Sewing Machine Needle Sizes Explained: What The Numbers Mean

 |European||American||How It’s Written|

-In general, choose your sewing machine needle size based on the weight of the fabric you’re wanting to sew.
-(We’ll be discussing the types of needles right after this.)
+Choose your sewing machine needle size based on the weight of the fabric you plan to sew.

 |Fabric Weight||Examples||Needle Size|